jakobzhao/geog371/quizzes/quiz02/readme.md

+# Quiz 2: Create GeoJson

-For this home assignment, you will need to look for a shapefile (polygon) and convert it to geojson and topojson.
-It would be great if this data can be used for your final project.
-For this assignment, you need to:
+For this quiz, you will need to look for a shapefile and convert it to geojson.
+You can refer to the lecture on spatial data to review how to convert a shapefiel to geojson.
+Please make sure the geojson is in the correct projection (wgs84, epsg: 4326).
+In addition, you might want to use [mapshaper](https://mapshaper.org/) to simplify a geojson.
+Please follow the steps below:

-[1] Convert the raw geospatial data as a geojson;
+[1] Convert the raw geospatial data (in shapefile) as a geojson; and

-[2] Simplify this geojson as a new geojson data; and
+[2] Simplify this geojson as a new geojson data

-[3] Convert the simplified geojson as a typojson.

 In the readme.md file of this repo, please briefly introduce this data, and also make a table to compare the data size of these three (geo/topo)-json files. for example:

 name	size(kb)
 xxx.geojson	10,000
 xxx_simplifed.geojson	1,000

-xxx.topojson	50
-In the assets folder of this repo, please upload the three json files.
+In the assets folder of this repo, please upload the two json files.
 So, the structure of this repository should be:

 ```powershell
 [your_repository_name]